 Ethics of AI in Facial Recognition – Credit Unions

-Barb MacLean discusses the responsibility and ethical impacts of credit unions using facial recognition in their back office
+Barb MacLean, VP of Integration & Analytics at Celero, discusses the responsibility and ethical impacts of credit unions using facial recognition in their back office

 What are the top challenges facing credit unions in today’s marketplace?